MarkLorens/ADABali-SoloChallenge-Submission/README.md

 >
 > P.S: Remember to not accidentally fling that into the planet itself.
 And make it seem like an accident.
 They're not ready for our presence.

 The player is cast as an ancient, vastly superior alien intermediary — not a hero, not even really *for* humanity — quietly tidying Earth's orbital debris from behind the scenes.
-The comedy is structural, not written: an incomprehensibly advanced species treats humanity's entire spacefaring effort as a rounding error, and the UI never once breaks character to let the player in on the joke.
+The comedy is purely written and intentionally never acknowledged: an incomprehensibly advanced species treats humanity's entire spacefaring effort as a rounding error, and the UI never once breaks character to let the player in on the joke.

 ## Design intent